allpix-squared/allpix-squared/src/modules/VisualizationGeant4/README.md

 * `trajectories_draw_step_color` : Color of the markers used to display a trajectory step.
 Default value *red*.
 Only used if *trajectories_draw_step* is enabled.
 * `draw_hits` : Determines if hits in the detector should be displayed.
 Defaults to false.
 Option is only useful if Geant4 hits are generated in a module.
 * `macro_init` : Optional Geant4 macro to execute during initialization.
 Whenever possible, the configuration parameters above should be used instead of this option.
-* `display_limit` : Sets the displayListLimit of the visualization GUI, in case the current limit is too low.
-Defaults to 1000000.

 ### Usage
 An example configuration providing a wireframe viewing style with the same color for every particle and displaying the result after every event for 2s is provided below: